 If you aren’t sure what type of AC refrigerant your air conditioning system uses, our team is here.
 Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, which option works best for you.

 The good news

-While making the transition to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
+While making the transition to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
 These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+It’s not exaggerated to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 *Freon is a registered trademark of the DuPont Corporation